People v. Ireland

 People v.
 Ireland, 70 Cal.2d 522 (1969), was a case decided by the Supreme Court of California that first introduced the merger doctrine in that state.

 Decision

 The defendant shot his wife with two .38 caliber bullets and killed her.
 The defendant was convicted of second degree murder after jury instructions were given that included an instruction on the felony murder rule.
 The California Supreme Court reversed the conviction based on the merger doctrine.
-The court reasoned that the underlying assault merged with the resulting homicide in the sense that the homicide did not require a felonious purpose independent of that that required for the assault.
+The court reasoned that the underlying assault merged with the resulting homicide in the sense that the homicide did not require a felonious purpose independent of that required for the assault.